Arguments against animal testing

 Wasteful animal testing

-- Despite the use of over 115 million animals in experiments globally each year, on average only 25 new medicines are approved annually by the leading drug regulator, the U.S. Food and Drug Administration.
+- Despite the use of over 115 million animals in experiments globally each year, only 59 new medicines were approved in 2018 by the leading drug regulator, the U.S. Food and Drug Administration.
 Many of these are for rare diseases.

 - Even those drugs that are approved are not universally effective due to individual reactions - the top ten highest-grossing drugs in the USA only help between 1 in 4 and 1 in 25 people who take them